IBM-Cloud/Bluemix-onprem-data/README.md

 ## Installation
-There are several components that need to be set up before being able to give this demo.
-These are all related to setting up a "mock" back-end system of record that our Bluemix cloud application will connect to.
-We estimate it will take you **45 minutes** to run through the steps, be aware that **you only have to do this once per Bluemix account**.
-The "mock" back-end can then be re-used for future demos.
+There are some components that need to be set up before being able to use this app.
+Most are related to setting up a "mock" back-end "system of record" that our cloud application will connect to.
+We estimate it will take you **30 to 45 minutes** to run through the steps.

-**Important Note**: During the following steps, you may see frequent warnings in your console stating `sudo: unable to resolve host vm-###` when running `sudo` root commands.
-You can safely ignore them.

 For convenience, we have split the steps up into 4 phases: